-Jessica Sulkowski graduated from UCONN with a B.S. in Ecology and Evolutionary Biology as well as a M.S. in Conservation Biology and Biodiversity.
-When she’s not with Two Coyotes Wilderness School, Jessica is at the Ansonia Nature Center, where she works to rehabilitate wildlife as well as teaches environmental education programs.
-Jessica has a profound love for both teaching and wild animals.
-Her driving force in life is to foster love and connection with the environment so the wild lands we so deeply enjoy will be preserved for many generations to come.
+Storm has a profound love for wildlife and for teaching.
+Their driving force in life is to foster love and connection with the environment so the wild lands we so deeply enjoy will be preserved for many generations to come.

 Erika enjoyed catching butterflies, singing all day and sinking her feet into the mud of her backyard stream as a child.
 Later, she studied art, education and Waldorf education.
 She co-founded a Waldorf early childhood center and taught mixed-age kindergarten.
 With her own three children, Erika discovered fulfillment on the homeschooling path.
 Sometimes that enthusiasm has led her to teach artistic nature-based classes to other homeschooled children.
 She enjoys gardening, baking, cooking, caring for her many pets and farm animals, celebrating the seasons, making music and just about every other possible type of art and craft!
 Really, there are too many art forms to list – but laughing might be her favorite of all.

 Vince loves to be outdoors and to have fun.
 He enjoys all things outside, whether on a trail, bike or hammock, swimming in a lake or stream, or on top of a tree or mountain.
 Lately, it’s mostly among the wood chips of playgrounds, where he spends lots of time with his two young daughters.